-The South Façade of the Transept and the Portal of Saint-Honoratus
+The South Façade of the Transept

-The south façade of the transept rises towards the sky at a height of almost 60 metres, surrounded by two strong side buttresses.
-There are three floors: the portal of Saint-Honoratus, the huge stained glass window and at the top, the pediment.
+The south façade of the transept rises towards the sky at a height of almost 60 metres.
+Two strong side buttresses surround it.

 The tympanum recounts various events in the life of Saint-Honoratus, the eighth bishop of Amiens, who lived in the 6th century.

-The North Façade of the Transept and the St Firmin the Confessor Portal
+The North Façade of the Transept

-You will be surprised by the extremely elegant chevet of Amiens Cathedral and its strong structure.
-It has three floors of windows and a series of buttresses and flying buttresses.
+How surprising is the extremely elegant chevet of Amiens Cathedral!
+The strong structure has three floors of windows and a series of buttresses and flying buttresses.

-Interior of Amiens Cathedral
+The interior of Amiens Cathedral

 The elevation of the nave (like the choir) has three levels:

 The nave covers an area of seven bays and is lined on each side with an aisle containing square vaults.
 Its height under the vault is 42.3 metres, the second in France behind Beauvais Cathedral (48m), but ahead of Metz Cathedral (41.77m) and Chartres Cathedral (37m).
 As to the columns along the nave, they are 13.85 metres high.

-Amiens Cathedral is 145 metres long in total (the longest in France) and the nave is 54m long.
+Amiens Cathedral is 145 metres long in total (the longest in France) and the nave is 54 m long.

 The labyrinth appeared to be a symbolic road where man meets God.
 The centre of this great design would therefore symbolise heavenly Jerusalem or the hereafter.

 Its path measures 234 metres.
-The pilgrims who came to venerate the relics of John the Baptist that were brought back in 1206, had the tradition of walking along it on their knees by following the black line.
+The pilgrims who came to venerate the relics of John the Baptist that were brought back in 1206, had the tradition of walking along with it on their knees by following the black line.